-America’s network of Asian alliances (often also referred to as the ‘San Francisco System’) has defied most theoretical expectations by surviving in the absence of a common external threat long after the ending of the Cold War.
-In the face of structural change towards a more multipolar Asian security order, however, coupled with unprecedented uncertainties regarding US credibility and resolve in this part of the world, most of the United States’ Asian alliances are arguably looking increasingly brittle.
+America’s network of Asian alliances (often also referred to as the ‘San Francisco System’) has defied most theoretical expectations by surviving in the absence of a common external threat long after the end of the Cold War.
+But in the face of a shift towards a more multipolar Asian security order, coupled with unprecedented uncertainties regarding US credibility and resolve in the region, the outlook of many US alliances is looking increasingly bleak.

 Leading experts from Australia, the Philippines, Singapore, South Korea and Thailand contributed their views on the nature and trajectory of alliances at a one-day workshop “Alliances Adrift: Is this the end of America’s Asian alliances?”

-The workshop held on 23 April 2019 in Singapore was organised by the Coral Bell School of Asia Pacific Affairs (The Australian National University), in collaboration with the S. Rajaratnam School of International Studies (RSIS) of the Nanyang Technological University, the Hankuk University of Foreign Studies and sponsored by The Korea Foundation.
-It complemented past work undertaken by ANU and collaborative institutions in the region on alliance politics sponsored by the MacArthur Foundation and the Australia-Korea Foundation.
-This workshop covered the historical and theoretical foundations of the San Francisco System, the challenges that the hub-and-spokes model faces in East and Southeast Asia, and its relative viability at a time when the Indo-Pacific is undergoing historical structural change.
+Held on 23 April 2019, the workshop in Singapore was organised by the Coral Bell School of Asia Pacific Affairs, in collaboration with the S. Rajaratnam School of International Studies (RSIS) of the Nanyang Technological University, the Hankuk University of Foreign Studies and sponsored by The Korea Foundation.
+It built on past work undertaken by ANU and collaborative institutions in the region on alliance politics, sponsored by the MacArthur Foundation and the Australia-Korea Foundation.
+This workshop covered the historical and theoretical foundations of the San Francisco System, the challenges that the hub-and-spokes model faces in East and Southeast Asia, and its relative viability as the Indo-Pacific undergoes historical structural change.

-The event drew a variety of regional and international experts.
+The event brought together a variety of regional and international experts.
 ANU participants included Professor Brendan Taylor, Emeritus Professor William Tow and Dr Lauren Richardson.
 They offered analysis on those key historical and contemporary strategic determinants now shaping the San Francisco System’s continued viability or growing vulnerability.

 Professor Aileen Baviera and colleagues from the University of Philippines Diliman shared their thoughts on issues surrounding the US-Philippine alliance.
 Professor Baviera is also a founder of the Asia-Pacific Pathways to Progress project.